 When Olive Garden launched, its main attraction was unlimited salad; so much so that the original slogan was “Good Times, Great Salad, Olive Garden.”
-Once soup and breadsticks were added to the mix, it was changed to “When you’re here, you’re family.”
+Once soups and breadsticks were added to the mix, it was changed to “When you’re here, you’re family.”
 Since 2013, its primary motto has been “We’re all family here.”

 If you include your birth date when you sign up for Olive Garden’s eClub, you’ll receive an email with a coupon for a free appetizer or dessert a few days before your birthday every year.
-It's just one of the many chain restaurants that will give you something free on your birthday.

 Fan of Olive Garden’s Italian dressing?
 Just ask for a bottle to take home the next time you’re there and your server will sell one to you.
 Or you can find a bottle at your nearest grocery store.

 While those chocolate mint candies you receive after your meal might look and taste similar to the popular Andes mints, they’re actually not the same candies you can buy at the store.
-These candies are actually two layers — one mint and one chocolate — while traditional Andes have three.
+These candies are actually two layers — one mint and one chocolate — while the traditional Andes have three.
 When The Daily Meal reached out to an Olive Garden representative for more details, she confirmed that the company behind Andes mints custom-makes the two-layer version for the chain.

 More from The Daily Meal: